cloudfoundry/diego-release/docs/data-stores.md

    this command should output `0`.
 A number larger than `0` means that `ETCD` is still running.

 Support for migration from etcd to a relational datastore will be maintained through all 1.x versions of Diego.

-### <a name="choosing-relational-datastore-deployment"></a>Choosing a Relational Data Store Deployment

-Operators have a choice of deployment styles for both MySQL and PostgreSQL data stores.
-When Diego is deployed to accompany a CF deployment, operators will already have made a choice of database for the Cloud Controller and UAA databases, and it is expected that the same choice will be appropriate for the Diego data store.

-#### MySQL

-For MySQL, operators have at least the following options:

-* Use the [CF-MySQL release](http://bosh.io/releases/github.com/cloudfoundry/cf-mysql-release?all=1) in standalone mode as a separate BOSH deployment, either as a single node, or as a highly available (HA) cluster.
-* Use an infrastructure-specific database deployment, such as an RDS MySQL instance on AWS.

-We recommend using at least version v27 of the CF-MySQL release.

-#### PostgreSQL

-For PostgreSQL, operators have at least the following options:

-* Use the [PostgreSQL job](https://github.com/cloudfoundry/cf-release/tree/master/jobs/postgres) from the CF release, either sharing an existing instance that houses the CC and UAA databases, or deploying a separate node specifically for Diego.
-* Use an infrastructure-specific database deployment, such as an RDS PostgreSQL instance on AWS.

-**Note**: Diego requires a PostgreSQL version of 9.4 or higher for its data store.